BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 ## Positional Encoding

 The Transformer has no more hidden state.
-Therefore, instead of processing token by token trying to memorize important information via the hidden state, it processes all $$n$$ tokens at in parallel, which is good for parallel computation but increases the time and space complexity from $$\mathcal{O}(n)$$ (LSTM) to $$\mathcal{O}(n^2)$$.
+Therefore, instead of processing token by token trying to memorize important information via the hidden state, it processes all $$n$$ tokens in parallel, which is good for parallel computation but increases the time and space complexity from $$\mathcal{O}(n)$$ (LSTM) to $$\mathcal{O}(n^2)$$.

 Furthermore, we have to encode the position of the tokens into $$\mathbf{x}$$ because we lost the implicit order of computation.
-In the original paper {% cite vaswani:2017 %} the authors utilized a embdding that involved sine and cosine functions.
+In the original paper {% cite vaswani:2017 %} the authors utilized an embedding that involved sine and cosine functions.
-Their embedding is a very clever use of peridoic functions but I will not go into details here.
+Their embedding is a very clever use of periodic functions but I will not go into details here.
 Instead of using a fixed embedding, I let the transformer learn the positional embedding.

 Therefore, I transform the input ``idx`` into two vectors **positional embedding** and **token embedding**, which are **added** together.